 Our responsibility is to express an opinion on compliance for the Jefferson Elementary School District's State programs based on our audit of the types of compliance requirements referred to above.
-We conducted our audit of compliance in accordance with auditing standards generally accepted in the United States of America; the standards applicable to financial audits contained in Government Auditing Standards, issued by the Comptroller General of the United States; and 2015-16 Guide for Annual Audits of K-12 Local Education Agencies and State Compliance Reporting, published by the Education Audit Appeals Panel.
-Those standards and the 2015-16 Guide for Annual Audits of K-12 Local Education and the perform the audit to obtain reasonable assurance about whether noncompliance with the types of compliance requirements referred to above that could have a direct and material effect on the programs identified in the below schedule occurred.
+We conducted our audit of compliance in accordance with auditing standards generally accepted in the United States of America; the standards applicable to financial audits contained in Government Auditing Standards, issued by the Comptroller General of the United States; and 2017-18 Guide for Annual Audits of K-12 Local Education Agencies and State Compliance Reporting, published by the Education Audit Appeals Panel, prescribed in Title 5, California Code of Regulations, section 19810.
+These standards require that we plan and perform the audit to obtain reasonable assurance about whether noncompliance with the types of compliance requirements referred to above that could have a direct and material effect on the programs identified in the below schedule occurred.
 An audit includes examining, on a test basis, evidence about Jefferson Elementary School District's compliance with those requirements and performing such other procedures as we considered necessary in the circumstances.
 We believe that our audit provides a reasonable basis for our opinion on compliance.
 However, our audit does not provide a legal determination on the District's compliance with those requirements.

-In connection with the requirements referred to above, we selected and tested transactions and records to determine the Jefferson Elementary School District's compliance with the Applicable programs identified below:
+In connection with the requirements referred to above, we selected and tested transactions and records to determine the Jefferson Elementary School District's compliance with State laws and regulations applicable to the following items:

-Compliance Requirements Procedures Performed

-LOCAL EDUCATION AGENCIES OTHER THAN CHARTER

-SCHOOLS

-Attendance Yes

-Teacher Certification and Misassignments Yes

-Kindergarten Continuance Yes

-Independent Study No, See Below

-Continuation Education Not Applicable

-Instructional Time Yes

-Instructional Materials Yes

-Ratios of Administrative Employees to Teachers Yes

-Classroom Teacher Salaries Yes

-Early Retirement Incentive Not Applicable

-GANN Limit Calculation Yes

-School Accountability Report Card Yes

-Juvenile Court Schools Not Applicable

-Middle or Early College High Schools Not Applicable

-K-3 Grade Span Adjustment Yes

-Transportation Maintenance of Effort Yes

-SCHOOL DISTRICTS, COUNTY OFFICE EDUCATION AND CHARTER SCHOOLS

-Educator Effectiveness Yes

-California Clean Energy Jobs Act Yes

-After School Education and Safety Program Not Applicable

-Proper Expenditure of Education Protection Account Funds Yes

-Common Core Implementation Funds Yes

-Unduplicated Local Control Funding Formula Pupil Counts Yes

-Local Control and Accountability Plan Yes

-Independent Study-Course Based Not Applicable

-Immunizations Not Applicable

-CHARTER SCHOOLS

-Attendance Not Applicable

-Mode of Instruction Not Applicable

-Non-classroom-Based Instruction/Independent Study Not Applicable

-Determination of Funding for Non-classroom-Based Instruction Not Applicable

-Annual Instructional Minutes - Classroom Based Not Applicable

-Charter School Facilities Grant Program Not Applicable

-rist ripplicable
+Compliance Requirements Procedures Performed LOCAL EDUCATION AGENCIES OTHER THAN CHARTER SCHOOLS Attendance Teacher Certification and Misassignments Kindergarten Continuance Independent Study Continuation Education Instructional Time Instructional Materials Ratios of Administrative Employees to Teachers Classroom Teacher Salaries Early Retirement Incentive GANN Limit Calculation School Accountability Report Card Juvenile Court Schools Middle or Early College High Schools K-3 Grade Span Adjustment Transportation Maintenance of Effort Yes Yes Yes Yes No, See below Not Applicable Yes Yes Yes Yes Yes Not Applicable Yes Yes Yes Yes Yes Yes Yes Yes Apprenticeship: Related and Supplemental Instruction Not Applicable SCHOOL DISTRICTS, COUNTY OFFICES OF EDUCATION AND CHARTER SCHOOLS Educator Effectiveness California Clean Energy Jobs Act After/Before School Education and Safety Program Proper Expenditure of Education Protection Account Funds Unduplicated Local Control Funding Formula Pupil Counts Local Control and Accountability Plan Independent Study-Course Based Yes Yes Not Applicable Yes Yes Yes Not Applicable CHARTER SCHOOLS Attendance Mode of Instruction Non-classroom-Based Instruction/Independent Study Determination of Funding for Non-classroom-Based Instruction Annual Instructional Minutes - Classroom Based Charter School Facilities Grant Program Not Applicable Not Applicable Not Applicable Not Applicable Not Applicable Not Applicable